Esteban Tuero: Formula One career

 The San Marino Grand Prix was a race of attrition, but Tuero nursed his Minardi home to 8th for his first finish of the year before coming home 15th in Spain, where he served a stop-and-go penalty for speeding in the pit lane.
 For five races in a row, Tuero then failed to finish; Monaco, where he spun off before a lap was completed, Canada, France, Great Britain, where he was one of many to spin off in awful conditions, and Austria, where he spun off for the second race running.

 16th in Germany halted the run of retirements, but only briefly.
 Tuero lasted 13 laps in Hungary, and, though he was not involved in the multi-car crash at the start of the Belgian Grand Prix, still retired prior to half-distance.
 11th in Italy preceded another retirement at the Luxembourg Grand Prix.

-His final race of the season, the Japanese Grand Prix, would also be his final race in a top-level single-seater series.
+Tuero's final race of the season, the Japanese Grand Prix, would also be his final race in a top-level single-seater series.
 Starting 21st on the grid, he crashed into Toranosuke Takagi on lap 29, after accidentally hitting the throttle rather than the brakes.
 His Minardi vaulted Takagi's Tyrrell and upon landing he damaged a number of vertebrae in his neck.
 In the immediate aftermath of the incident, Ferrari's Michael Schumacher who was challenging McLaren's Mika Häkkinen for the Drivers' Championship, passed the accident spot where carbon fibre debris were littering the race track.
 Schumacher then suffered a catastrophic rear tyre failure forcing him to retire and thus handing Häkkinen his first World Drivers' Championship.
 Meanwhile, Tuero's sole Formula One season proved fruitless with no points and no ranking in the Drivers' Championship.